-We are a family owned and operated ranch.
-Our ranch is located in Brownwood, Texas.
-We provide whole Wagyu beef of F1 (50% Waygu) & F2 (75% Waygu), meat to the public, in the Central Texas area.
-We believe that how the animals are handled and cared for, directly impacts the quality of the Wagyu beef.
+Foley Wagyu Ranch is family owned and operated as well as a member of the Texas Wagyu Association.
+Located in Brownwood, Texas, our ranch provides whole Wagyu beef of F1 (50% Wagyu) & F2 (75% Wagyu) meat to the public in the Central Texas area.
+We believe that how the animals are handled and cared for directly impacts the Wagyu beef quality.

-Our Wagyu calves receive no antibiotics, growth hormones or animal byproducts.
+Our Wagyu calves receive no antibiotics, growth hormones, or animal byproducts.
 Our calves are raised with care and are given whatever they need, within reason!
-They are raised by their mothers on milk and grass until they reach weaning age.
-From there they go to the weaning pasture, where they have a specific ration, set by an animal nutritionist.
-In addition, they are rotated between two pastures.
-Both pastures are planted with native grasses, as well as, oats and winter rye grass, for the very cold months.
+Their mothers raise them on milk and grass until they reach weaning age.
+From there, they go to the weaning pasture, where they have a specific ration set by an animal nutritionist.
+Also, they rotate between two fields.
+Both pastures are planted with native grasses, as well as oats and winter ryegrass, for the frigid months.
 They are free to graze at their choosing!

-We decided to introduce Waygu into our cattle's blood line because of its potential to improve the meat.
-Waygu is a breed of cattle originated in Japan for its superior marbling quality.
-This in turn results in a more tasty Wagyu beef and the added benefit of a healthy source protein related to the high oleic acid.
-We breed registered Wagyu bulls to Black Angus cows in order to produce F1 (50% Wagyu) and F2 (75% Wagyu) calves.
+Foley Ranch decided to introduce Wagyu into our cattle's blood line because of its potential to improve the meat.
+Wagyu is a breed of cattle originated in Japan for its superior marbling quality.
+This in turn results in a more tasty beef and the added benefit of a healthy source protein related to the high oleic acid.
+Oleic acid is an monounsaturated fat which when substituted for fats and oils higher in saturated fat may reduce the risk of coronary heart disease.
+(FDA Constitute update 11/19/18).
+We breed registered Wagyu bulls to Black Angus cows and F1 cows, in order to produce F1 (50% Wagyu) and F2 (75% Wagyu) calves.
 All Wagyu calves are born on the ranch and remain here until taken to the processor.

 Our target weight for the Wagyu calves is 1400 lbs.
 Why so large?
 Because you are buying Wagyu beef.
 In order to get the best marbling then they need time to develop.
 A younger Wagyu calf is very good meat however, it does not make financial sense to process them before they reached their full potential.
 As mentioned earlier we sell F1 and F2 Wagyu.
 Full blood Wagyu will marble to a greater extent but, a median ground needs to be reached between quality and expense.
 Our F1 and F2 have produced high quality beef and appear to be at a cost that can be afforded by those other than the wealthy.

 Foley Ranch will take care of transporting the live calf to the processor.
-After using various processors, we feel the best place to finish out the process is the Butcher Block, in Cross Plains, Texas.
 The customer will be responsible for the expense of processing, which varies somewhat depending on the cuts of beef selected.
 Your Wagyu beef will come, from the processor, vacuumed sealed and freezer ready!
-Foley Ranch will deliver your Wagyu beef, free of charge within 100 miles.
+Foley Ranch will deliver your Wagyu beef, free of charge within 100 miles*.

 Foley Ranch is not a butcher shop.
 We only sell whole calves and not individual cuts of Wagyu beef.
 We understand this might limit potential customers that are not interested in a whole beef.
 Our suggestion would be, if you are interested in a superior grade of beef, that you might consider sharing a whole beef with a friend.